bacherfl/knative-workshop/README.md

-# Knative demos on Minikub
+# Knative demos on Minikube

 Details on Knative tutorial